hyouteki/Unix-Shell/README.md

-**Custom UNIX shell completely written in C using prallelism by processes and threads**
+**Custom UNIX shell completely written in C using parallelism by processes and threads**

 ## Constraints
 - Max characters in a command is 100<br>